Ignoring TIA stroke symptoms can lead to major consequences

-Because it can be difficult to distinguish problems resulting from reduced blood flow versus other brain disruptions, Dr. Caplan warns people to not just ignore the incident or attempt self-diagnosis.
+Because it can be difficult to distinguish problems resulting from reduced blood flow versus other brain disruptions, don't ignore the incident or attempt self-diagnosis.
 Instead, the best action is to be evaluated at a hospital TIA clinic if you have one nearby, or go to the emergency department to be checked out as soon as possible.

 The first step is determining whether your episode did indeed stem from lack of blood flow in the brain.
 The doctor will rely heavily on your description of the timing, the duration, and your experience during the episode.
 Noting which part of your body was most affected can provide clues.
 You will also undergo brain-imaging tests, such as computed tomography (CT) or magnetic resonance imaging (MRI) scans that can show brain injury.
 Sometimes these tests include angiography, in which a special dye is injected into your veins before the scan to highlight areas where the blood flow may have been compromised.